 Tyrion Lannister – This “wanna be” 50 x50 exhibitor excels in a 10×10 footprint.
 They are smart and clever, making the best of what they are given.
 Strategy is their king, and they make wise trade show marketing decisions in the beginning, winning the trust of many big clients.
 But then, over time, their confidence (and a few bad habits) gets the best of them which leads to dumber and dumber choices as they grow.

-They aren’t evil.
-Just overly confident in their own abilities.
-But don’t worry, the Tyrion exhibitor is ultimately a strategic player and will wise-up and get it together (by partnering with the right supportive team).
-Just in time to GROW into a brilliant 20×20 booth.
+They aren’t evil, just overly confident in their own abilities.
+But don’t worry, the Tyrion exhibitor is ultimately a strategic player and will wise up and get it together (by partnering with the right supportive team) in time to GROW into a brilliant 20×20 booth.
 Still not the biggest, but it’s perfect for their awakened goals.

-Sansa Stark – Sansa exhibitors are supremely confident, intelligent, skeptical and bold.
+Sansa Stark – Sansa exhibitors are supremely confident, intelligent, skeptical, and bold.
 They exhibit with a honed strategy based on learning from past failures (traumas).
-They are “under the radar” triumphant in the end and with their own loyal following who will forever be faithful.
+They are “under the radar” triumphant in the end and have their own loyal following who will forever be faithful.

 They may decide to partner with a front-runner, trusting that’s the right thing to do and hoping for mutual success.
 When it’s proven to them that they are actually better (their clients tell them so), they refuse to believe until they must make the ultimate sacrifice… choosing themselves to WIN (maybe they steal that larger booth space from their partner… gasp!).
 But it’s OK: their fans are supportive and loyal.